mega-ht/uCrop-n-Edit/README.md

 If you have any ideas for uCrop'n'Edit, feel free to let me know.
 I will try my best to keep this up to date.
 If you find any bugs, please add a new issue.

 # Changelog

+**3.0.5**

+- added support for destination uri as a content provider uri (https://github.com/Yalantis/uCrop/pull/886)
+- updated dependencies and gradle

 **3.0.4**